metmajer/oneagent-docker-redhat-certified/help.md

 # DESCRIPTION

-The `dynatrace/oneagent` image provides the Dynatrace OneAgent component of the [Dynatrace SaaS and Managed](https://www.dynatrace.com/technologies/cloud-and-microservices/docker-monitoring/) platform for all-in-one, real user experience and full-stack application and container monitoring.
-Please find detailed information in our [online help](https://help.dynatrace.com/infrastructure-monitoring/containers/how-do-i-run-oneagent-with-openshift/).
+The `dynatrace/oneagent` image provides the Dynatrace OneAgent component of the [Dynatrace](https://www.dynatrace.com) platform for all-in-one, real user experience and full-stack application and container monitoring.
+Please find detailed information in the [Dynatrace Help](https://help.dynatrace.com).

 # USAGE